wltrimbl/2013-10-17-uic/lessons/thw-shell/moreshell.md

 Concepts: 	curl - to download data from the internet and redirection using ">"

+We have a few other files called process-index2.py, process-index3.py, process-index4.py.
+Please load these files using the same commands.

 ## Let's move and copy the data:
 Let's move the data into the repo directory.
 This is what we would do if it were really our project: we'd have a folder named "Future Nature Paper" and place our data in it, rather than clogging up our home directory.
 The command `mv` moves the data:

 	mv process-index.py ~/2013-09-19-chicago/
 	mv Metahit_index.txt ~/2013-09-19-chicago/

+Move the other three python scripts we downloaded to the same directory.

 Another thing `mv` can do is change the name of a file.
 For instance, if you wanted to rename your data you could type: